codership/documentation/galeracluster/source/training/tutorials/galera-backup.rst

 Standard replication requires each server to have a unique identification number.
 This is set with the ``server-id`` parameter.
 Actually, so that any of the other nodes can be used as a primary, you might add these parameters to all of the nodes, with the same values.
 It'll be fine as long as only one is part of the standard replication.

 Next, we’ll add the ``log-bin`` parameter on all nodes, to enable the binary log.
-Even though Galera doesn't need this, it's essential to the standard replication process.
+Even though Galera does not need this, it is essential to the standard replication process.
 This will be a performance drain, but not much.

 So that Galera understands what's going on, we'll need to set the ``log_slave_updates`` parameter to ``ON``.